Table of Contents

 For some uses, that might be all you need.

-But if you want to collect more information from your visitors and create a more detailed profile, you can use the Profile Builder WordPress plugin, which integrates perfectly with the Paid Member Subscriptions plugin that you’ve been using.
+But, if you want to collect more information from your visitors, you can enable them to create a more detailed member account, with a user profile plugin like the Profile Builder.
+This tool integrates perfectly with the Paid Member Subscriptions plugin that you’ve been using.

 Essentially, Profile Builder lets you replace the registration form from Paid Member Subscriptions with your own custom registration form, including as many custom fields as you want.
 You can also use Profile Builder to create a custom WooCommerce registration system.